Shop by Room ➜ Bedroom ➜ Mattresses

 If you’re avoiding both springs and latex, these all-wool organic mattresses are amazingly customizable.
 You can choose GOTS or OEKO-TEX certified cotton, linen or wool outer fabric, and stuffing.
 They’re the ideal non toxic futon mattress, or you can choose a mattress fit for a standard bed.

 Naturepedic’s springless mattress option is their EOS Trilux Organic Latex one.
-You can choose firmness for each side of their Queen, King, and Cal King mattresses.
+You can choose firmness for each side of their Queen, King, and Cal King mattresses, and your choices are encased smartly so you don’t have a split seam down the middle.
 It doesn’t contain any adhesives whatsoever, and the organic encasement is more substantial.
-They use GOTS certified organic cotton, but no longer use GOLS certified organic latex.
-They have MADE SAFE certification, which is a lower standard for latex health.
-However, this is still a far better option than a polyurethane foam mattress.
+They use GOTS certified organic cotton, but natural (not organic) latex.
+They have MADE SAFE certification, and people often report back to me that these are the most comfortable mattresses ever.

 Medley Home